Barking is not really the problem in domesticated dogs. It’s stopping it when you’ve had enough that causes the headaches!

 It’s even possible that you have inadvertently rewarded her for barking in the past and that she’s learned to do it more as a result.

 Try to think about the situation from your dog’s point of view.
-If you give her a lot of attention when she barks or give her affection thinking she may be upset, she is likely to think that you approve of what she’s doing and do it even more as she will assume you are rewarding her for barking.
-If you immediately put her inside the house for example, she may learn that barking is the way to be let in.
+If you give her attention (even negative attention) when she barks or give her affection thinking she may be upset, she is likely to think that you approve of what she’s doing and do it even more as she will assume you are rewarding her for barking.
+If you immediately pat her for example, she may learn that barking is the way to gain affection and attention.

 Barking is also what is known as self-reinforcing.
 The more dogs do it, the more inclined they are to do it some more, maybe because it relieves stress, gives them an adrenalin rush or because they have learned that it results in them getting something they want.